iS4i4S/GABA-TLS/README.md

 ## Citation
 If you use any data or code derived from this study, please cite:

 - Isaias Hernández-Verdin, Anne Calvez, Cheng-Ming Sun,et al. GABA promotes resistance to immunotherapy of patients with TLS-positive tumors.
-Under revision (2026).
+Cancer Cell (2026).
-- DOI: Currently under revision.
+- DOI: 10.1016/j.ccell.2026.06.006

 ## Code to reproduce main Figures